FREE 5-Ingredient Recipe EBook

-This section explains how to choose the best ingredients for a whole roasted cauliflower head, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my baked full cauliflower recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

-- Seasonings – Including dried basil, parsley, and thyme.
-You can also use an equivalent amount of homemade Italian seasoning instead to save time.
+- Seasonings – I used dried basil, parsley, thyme, sea salt, and black pepper.
+You can use an equivalent amount of Italian seasoning instead of individual herbs to save time.
+If you have fresh herbs instead of dried, just triple the amount, as they’re less concentrated.

 How To Roast A Whole Cauliflower Head